 A pulley is used for side recovery.
 A pulley is installed the same way as a roller-guide.
-See 3.3.6 for more information on how to use a pulley.
+See 3.3.6 Using the winch for recovery for more information on how to use a pulley.

 A removable pulley can rotate on two axes, allowing you to recover vehicles or loads that are not directly behind the platform but at an angle.